waynebhayes/SANA/resnik/Python-Versions/README.md

 If you can re-write this code in Python in such a way that it runs, on the ICS openlab machines _without modification_, for 1 year (365 days), I will pay you $100 at the end of that year.

 This experience led me to change my email signature to the below.
-I have yet to be proved wrong.
+I have yet to be proved wrong. (**Note**: below is the original, written when I was _really_ angry one day.
+I have since modified to have less profanity, but I preserve the original here for posterity.)

   **Python is the fucking shittiest programming language in the history of mankind.**
   _I don't care how many libraries it has.